Cheating in online games: Implementation of cheats

 In the client–server model, the server is responsible for information security and enforcing game rules.
 (See "Anti-cheating methods and limitations" below for drawbacks.)
 In the peer-to-peer gaming model, clients run equal code but are still subject to most of the same type of cheats found in the client–server multiplayer model; however, the peer-to-peer multiplayer model has been deprecated in favor of the client–server model with the wider adoption of high-speed networks.

 "Never trust the client" is a maxim among game developers (as well as other developers) that summarizes the model of client–server game design.
 It means that no information sent from a client should be accepted by a server if it breaks the game rules or the basic mechanics of the game, and that no information should be sent to a client unless it is "need-to-know."
 For example, a server with no rule enforcement or data integrity checking will synchronize all of the clients with all of the information about all of the other clients.
-The server will be very fast, but any wallhack program will reveal where all the players in the game are, what team they are on, and what state they're in — health, weapon, ammo etc. At the same time, altered and erroneous data from a client will allow a player to break the game rules, manipulate the server, and even manipulate other clients.
+The server will be very fast, but any wallhack program will reveal where all the players in the game are, what team they are on, and what state they are in — health, weapon, ammo etc. At the same time, altered and erroneous data from a client will allow a player to break the game rules, manipulate the server, and even manipulate other clients.

 Game code modification

-Many cheats are implemented by modifying game software, despite EULAs which forbid modification.
-While game software distributed in binary-only versions makes it harder to modify code, reverse engineering is possible.
-Also game data files can be edited separately from the main program and thereby circumvent protections implemented in software.
+Many cheats are implemented by modifying and hooking code at runtime.
+There are two types of cheats implemented in this manner, internal and external.
+The principal difference between the two is how they interact with the game process.
+Internal cheats inject their code into the process, commonly via DLL injection, which allows them to read and write the process's entire address space and hook internal functions.
+On the other hand, external cheats run in a separate process with their own address space, and use the operating system's memory read/write primitives (such as ReadProcessMemory on Microsoft Windows) to modify the process's memory.